Realized wavelet-based estimation of integrated variance and jumps in the presence of noise: Wavelet decomposition of integrated variance

-The wavelet realized variance estimator decomposes the realized variance.
-Thus it is unbiased estimator and with increasing sampling frequency $n\to\infty$ is also a consistent estimator of the quadratic variation.
-Still, under the assumption of the presence of noise (see Proposition \ref{noiseprocess}) in the data, both the wavelet realized volatility and the realized volatility are biased.
-Therefore, in the following section we will introduce the concept of treating jumps using wavelets.
-This will be the last step in proposing the final estimator, which will be able to estimate jumps consistently.
+The wavelet realized variance estimator in fact only decomposes the realized variance.
+Thus with increasing sampling frequency $N\to\infty$ it is an infeasible estimator of the quadratic variation in the presence of noise in the data.
+In the following section, we will introduce the concept of treating jumps using wavelets and finally propose the estimator, which will be able to estimate jumps consistently.
 Inheriting the structure of the TSRV our estimator will also utilize all the available data and will be feasible estimator of integrated variance under the microstructure noise.